brunosan/brunosan.eu/_posts/project/2012-06-10-contribute-data-to-open-street-map.md

 to Rio+20 I realized that the [Pão de Açúcar](http://en.wikipedia.org/wiki/Sugarloaf_Mountain_(Brazil)) only had points for the Cable car station and a couple of main tracks.
-And these were mapped using a satellite image with considerable slanted view.
-Since the Pão de Açúcar is considerably high, the projection effect displaced the track at the top by several meters.
+And these were mapped using a non-nadir satellite image with considerable slanted view.
+Since the Pão de Açúcar has a high height/width ratio, the projection effect displaced the track at the top by several meters.

 ###Goal